giannisdaras/ylg/README.md

 *Generated gif from interpolating latent variables for maltese dogs.*

+## Explore our model

-You can play directly with the model in [this Collab Notebook](https://colab.research.google.com/drive/10MO4dVoQIhS1ZpeplWTnA4KVqkvqN4Jd).
+Probably the easiest way to explore our model is to play directly with it in [this Collab Notebook](https://colab.research.google.com/drive/10MO4dVoQIhS1ZpeplWTnA4KVqkvqN4Jd).

+However, trying it locally should be easy, following the instructions bellow.

-## Installation
+### Installation
 We recommend installing YLG using an Anaconda virtual environment.
 For installing Anaconda refer to the [official docs](https://docs.anaconda.com/anaconda/install/).